michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

 > Low effort with high value
 - [X] Checked for typos
 - [X] Added footnotes to charts that are interactive (so users will know to interact with them)
-- [X] Varied some visualizations that looked too similar
+- [X] Varied some visualisations that looked too similar
 - [X] Added a closing page that had a link (indirectly making a call to action)

 >  High effort with high value
-- [X] Further categorizing the data
+- [X] Further categorising the data
-- [ ] Improve the narrative (too hollow/placeholder); shorting the first few pages of text (be more engaging)
+- [ ] Improve the narrative (too hollow/placeholder); shorting the first few pages text (be more engaging)

 ### Conclusion
-Developing the idea beyond data extraction has matured over the past week.
-Progress looks very different from how I envisioned it during part 1, primarily due to the inspiration from the many resources provided to guide students on storytelling with data.
+Developing the idea beyond data extraction has matured over the past week. progress looks very different from how I envisioned it during part 1; this is largely due to the inspiration found from the many resources provided to guide students on storytelling with data.
-Although not everything can be incorporated, and this project is "baby steps", I can see the value of thinking about data and storytelling as a craft that can be honed.
+Although not everything can be incooperated and this project is "baby-steps" I can really see the value of thinking about data and storytelling as a craft that can be honed.
-The principles and iterations from mood boards to sketches and the incorporation of principles that influenced theme development made me appreciate the many background decisions needed to communicate a story through data.
+The principles and iterations from moodboards to sketches and the incooperation of principles that influenced a theme development made me appreciate the very many background decisions that need to be taken to communicate a story through data.
-I love this experience.
+I am absolutely loving this experience.

 - [Home: Telling stories with data Portfolio](readme.md)
 - [Back: Project Part 1 - The worth of a CMU MISM degree in the US job market](project_part1.md)